 Free Camp Sites in Wisconsin

 Majestic Pine Casino – Yes a Casino.
 Why?
-Becuase they have 5 spots that give free electric!
+Because they have 5 spots that give free electricity!
 Great spot for RVers.

 Related – 7 Reasons to Take Your Family Camping